mike-quiroga/carbonldp-website/README.md

 3. run `gulp build`
 4. run `hexo server` to serve the static site (the actual generated site goes in carbonldp-website/public)

-### Create a post
+### Create a new blog post

-1. run `hexo new post post-file-name`, a new file wil be added to source/_posts folder
+1. run `hexo new post post-file-name`, a new file will be added to source/_posts folder
 2. In the front-matter (https://hexo.io/docs/front-matter.html) of the post file change or add:
 	- title
 	- author (optional)